How To Fall Asleep After Drinking Coffee Before Bedtime

 14. Check the light in your room.

-Make sure your curtains are blocking out sufficient light, and that TVs and electronics are turned off, so your body isn’t affected by the blue light which tricks you into thinking that it’s time to wake up.
+Ensure your curtains are blocking out sufficient light and that TVs and electronics are turned off so your body isn’t affected by the blue light that tricks you into thinking it’s time to wake up.

 15. Exercise